MarkMLl/telnetsrv/README.md

 An application program acting as a server may intercept a program's INPUT and OUTPUT text devices.
 This was originally intended as a debugging interface, but may also be used for e.g. planetarium control.
 See telnetdemo.lpr etc. for an example.

 A client program is presented with an API resembling the standard serial.pp interface, although additional facilities are available.
 See telnettest.lpr etc. for an example.

+KNOWN ISSUE: if a telnet server is destroyed it makes no attempt to restore the INPUT and OUTPUT devices.